Airtable Export – The Ultimate Tutorial for Beginners and Experts

 - Enter the name of your BigQuery dataset and a table where the exported Airtable data will be transferred.

-The rest is the same as for Excel or Google Sheets – set up a schedule and click Save and Run.
+The rest is the same as for Excel or Google Sheets – set up a schedule and click Save and Run to export your Airtable base to BigQuery.

 Airtable data export best practices